 - There are two easy ways to thaw — and because bacteria can multiply rapidly at room temperature, none of these methods involve the kitchen counter.

-- In the refrigerator is the safest way to thaw meat and poultry.
+- The safest way to thaw meat and poultry is in the refrigerator.
 Take the food out of the freezer and thaw it in the fridge.
 Place it on a plate or in a pan to catch any juices that may leak.
 Normally, it will be ready to use the next day.

 - For faster thawing, put the frozen package in a watertight plastic bag and submerge it in cold water; change the water every 30 minutes.
 The cold water slows bacteria that might be growing in the thawed portions of the meat while the inner areas are still thawing.
 Once thawed, cook it immediately.